 We delivered the bears to to Dolls of Hope this week.
 As we talked to Sarah, the founder, she mentioned that she’s had requests for 1,000’s more bears before the end of the year.
 The bears/dolls are usually requested and delivered by charities and organizations traveling to help people in need around the world.

 We’ve completed the Eagle project, but we want to help get more bears in the hands of children.
 Want to help us?
 You can make and send your own collection of dolls or bears to Dolls of Hope.
-You can find all of their information on their Facebook page.
+You can find all of their information on their website here or their Facebook page.

 Are you doing any charity sewing before the holidays this year?
 I’d love to hear what you’re doing!